bruceabrigo/ratch-me-if-you-can/README.md

  - to hold constructor for coordinates, image, key events, and movement }
 Class Rat {
- - to hold constructor for coordinates, image, key events, and movement }
+ - to hold constructor for coordinates, image, key events, and movement s }
 Class Mouse {
  - to hold constructor for coordinates, image, key events, and movement